-The economic benefits derived from the CGUs which refer to clinics providing Traditional Chinese Medicine ("TCM") services are on a declining trend.
+As at 31 March 2023, it was noted that there was indicator of impairment for the CGU, Chongqing Nursing Home, which was held by the subsidiary, Chongqing Yikang Bailingbang Eldercare Co., Ltd..
 The recoverable amount was estimated based on its value-in-use.
-In the financial year ended 31 March 2021, the Group tested the property, plant and equipment for impairment and recognised an impairment loss of \$61,599 with respect to the remaining carrying amount of property, plant and equipment held by the CGUs which are clinics providing TCM services.
-The discount rate used in the estimate of value in use was 9.23% and was based on the Group's weighted-average cost of capital.
-For the financial year ended 31 March 2022, the Group has reassessed and there was no reversal of impairment made.
+In the financial year ended 31 March 2023, the Group tested the property, plant and equipment and rights-of-use assets for impairment and recognised impairment losses of \$568,166 and \$379,875 with respect to the remaining carrying amounts of property, plant and equipment and rights-of-use assets respectively held by the Chongqing Nursing Home.
+The discount rate used in the estimate of value in use was 11.0% and was based on the Group's weighted-average cost of capital.